christensenjairus/Incrypto/README.md

 Each operating system (Linux, Windows, MacOS) can compile binaries for their own OS.
 * They will all need Electron-Forge installed globally `npm i -g electron-forge`
-   * On Windows, you may need to enable scripts to be run in order for this to work --> ``
+   * On Windows, you may need to enable scripts to be run in order for this to work --> `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Force`

 * **On Linux**
    * **To make DEB & RPM**: You may wish to comment out one of the two compilation options in package.json.
 By default, it **has both DEB & RPM.** If you don't want one of these compilation options, **edit the linux "make_targets" around line 26 of package.json**.
       * You will need...
          * `dpkg` to compile deb packages,
          * `rpm`, or more specifically the `rpmbuild` command (or `alpmbuild` on Arch-based) for compiling RPM packages,
-   * **To make AppImage or Snap**: You can create appimages and snaps with `electron-builder` instead of `electron-forge`. *You can edit the encryption file from these*.
+   * **To make an AppImage or Snap**: You can create appimages and snaps with `electron-builder` instead of `electron-forge`. *You can edit the encryption file from these*.
       * You'll first need to install it globally with `npm i -g electron-builder`
       * Then run `sudo electron-builder` while in the Incrypto directory.
 It will leave the appimage and snap in the "dist" directory.
       * To install the *snap*, you'll need to run `sudo snap install dist/Incrypto_1.0.0_amd64.snap --dangerous`.